mike1026915/interview_homework/README.md

 ![Filter](./image/filter.png "Filter")

 # Completed use cases
 * The user should be able browse through the line-item data as either a list or table (ie. pagination or infinite-scrolling)
-    * You can click a campaign to view all line-items under a campaign
+    * You can click on a campaign name to view all line-items under the campaign
 * The user should be able to edit line-item "adjustments".
     * You can click the pen icon next to adjustment to edit the line-item adjustment in line-item page
 * The user should be able to see each line-item's billable amount (sub- total = actuals + adjustments).